ngehlenborg/2017/biovis_challenge.md

 The workshop will focus on particular challenges in this broad context of **Cancer Genomics Data Analysis**, and will characterize the subproblems in-depth to set the scope for further visualisation research.

+#### Speakers

+Jeremy Warner, Center for Precision Medicine, Vanderbilt University

+Talk title: TBD

-**Speakers:** We are in the process of finalising our speakers, and will be providing further preliminary material and guidance here to help participants prepare for the workshop.
+Note: We are in the process of finalising further speakers, and will be providing further preliminary material and guidance here to help participants prepare for the workshop.

 ### Expression of Interest and staying up-to-date
 In order to state your interest in the workshop and stay up-to-date about the details of the event, please register your interest through the following form: